medavox/tuki-nuwa/text/working documents/philosophy.md

 -------

 Have a collection of third-person pronouns which are used for different entites in the context;
-referents for the first, second and third introduced things in a sentence
+referents for the first, second and third things introduced in a discourse

 have a small set of words whose meaning can be assigned in a sentence;
 essentially pronouns, but which can stand in for any noun-phrase.